World-Data-League/wdl-solutions/WDL_2022/Stage 1 - Environment/README.md

-# Stage 1 - Enviornment
+# Stage 1 - Environment
-The impact of the cities on the environment is ever more growing and impacted by our lifestyle.
+The impact of cities on the environment is ever more growing and impacted by our lifestyle.
 In 2016, cities generated 2.01 billion tons of solid waste.
 This is around 0.74 kg/day per person!
 Worldwide it is estimated that 3.7 million deaths per year are caused by poor air quality.
-In this stage, we will tackle challenges aimed at improving these figures!

 **Stage presentation video:**
 https://youtu.be/57NJsTZVjGw?t=4471